ramji013/micro-service-architecture/README.md

 It acts as a message broker and each component will register for events.

 Lets say services A, B & C which perform some actions.
 The service A updates some data in its DB and also publish the information about the update into the Event store.
 The services B & C registered with the Event store to receive the information about the update.

+two phase commit:

+A coordinator involved and send message to underlying services and wait for the response. if all the services responded with successful response then it will send another request to commit the transaction.
+If any of the transaction failed the coordinator will send rollback message to the services to rollback the changes. if any issue happened during the commit phase with any of the service, it will return alert to reverse the previous transaction.